thananchayan/Cloud-computing-project_backend/README.md

 # CricTicketHub Backend ⚡

-This repository contains the **Spring Boot Microservices** for CricTicketHub.
+This repository contains the **backend microservices** for the CricTicketHub project.
+It is built using **Spring Boot**, **Spring Cloud**, and **PostgreSQL**, and follows a microservices architecture.
+Services include User, Match, Ticket, and Notification, all connected through an API Gateway and registered with Eureka Service Registry.

 ## 🏗️ Architecture